Frequently Asked Questions

 Q: Who organises the award?

 A: The award is organised by an organising committee.
-The current members of the committee are Margaret Hayes, Dublin City Librarian and Chair (ex-officio); Brendan Teeling, Deputy Dublin City Librarian; Áine Cronin, Dublin City Press Officer (ex-officio); Alison Lyons, Director Dublin UNESCO City of Literature.
+The current members of the committee are Margaret Hayes, Dublin City Librarian and Chair (ex-officio); Brendan Teeling, Deputy Dublin City Librarian; Áine Cronin, Dublin City Press Officer (ex-officio); Alison Lyons, Director Dublin UNESCO City of Literature and Cathy McKenna, award administrator.

 Q: Is an Archival collection of nominated titles available?